 These five cities represent the ports where Qantas usually sees the highest amount of business travel.

-2. Domestic Business Lounges have a tight guestlist
+2. Domestic Business Lounges have a tighter guest list

-Except in specific circumstances, Qantas’ Business Lounges welcome far fewer passengers than the neighbouring Qantas Clubs – it’s all part of maintaining a more exclusive presence at those busy airport terminals.
+Qantas’ Business Lounges welcome far fewer passengers than the neighbouring Qantas Clubs.
+It’s all part of maintaining a more exclusive presence at those busy airport terminals.

 The better Business Lounge beckons for the following travellers:

-- Qantas Business Class passengers + one guest
+- Passengers in Qantas Business, + one guest.

-- Emirates Platinum and selected other partner frequent flyers + one guest
+- Emirates Skywards Platinum and selected other partner frequent flyers, + one guest

-That’s right: without the right elite frequent flyer membership card, the only way you’re getting in is as a guest or with a Qantas Business Class ticket (including reward flights purchased with points).
+That’s right: without the right elite frequent flyer card, the only way you’ll get inside is as a guest of an eligible member.
+Of course, with a ticket in Qantas Business.
+This includes flights booked or upgraded using points.

 3. Better food and beverages

-Qantas Domestic Business Lounges generally offer an elevated level of food and beverage options.
-For example, the Perth, Brisbane and Melbourne lounges offer kitchens that offered themed meals: that’s pizza, oven-baked dishes and Asian-inspired cuisine, respectively.
+Qantas Domestic Business Lounges generally offer an elevated food and beverage service level.
+For example, the Perth, Brisbane and Melbourne lounges offer kitchens that serve themed meals: that’s pizza, oven-baked dishes and Asian-inspired cuisine, respectively.

-But overall, there’s a good chance you’ll be able to find somewhere to sit down and unwind, while possibly plugging in your devices for a quick charge.
+We say ‘generally’ because this isn’t always true.
+Holiday periods and days with several delayed flights can prove the exception to the norm.
+But overall, there’s a good chance you’ll be able to find somewhere to sit down and unwind while possibly plugging in your devices for a quick charge.

 5. Upgraded amenities, seating